uttarayan21/snake-rs/README.md

 - [ ] Implement Highscore System
   - [ ] Make the ui
   - [ ] Internal Implementation
+- [x] Use unicode charachters to draw the snake

 #### Bugs :bug:

 - ~~Snake going through the walls~~
 - ~~Food spawning in the walls~~
+- ~~Boxdraw characters not rendering properly~~
 - Remove all the logging in the ui
 - Pausing delayed if esc is pressed but not if p is pressed.
+- The game flickers a lot after sometime (probably due to the constant redrawing of the whole board every tick)

 #### Maybe in the future